altera-fpga/hls-samples/ReferenceDesigns/matmul/README.md

 | Optimized for        | Description
 |:---                  |:---
 | OS                   | Ubuntu* 20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10, 11 <br> Windows Server* 2019
-| Hardware             | Intel® Agilex™ 7, Arria® 10, and Stratix® 10 FPGAs
+| Hardware             | Agilex™ 7, Arria® 10, and Stratix® 10 FPGAs
 | Software             | Intel® oneAPI DPC++/C++ Compiler

 > **Note**: Even though the Intel DPC++/C++ oneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
-> For using the simulator flow, Intel® Quartus® Prime Pro Edition and one of the following simulators must be installed and accessible through your PATH:
+> For using the simulator flow, Quartus® Prime Pro Edition and one of the following simulators must be installed and accessible through your PATH:
 > - Questa*-Intel® FPGA Edition
 > - Questa*-Intel® FPGA Starter Edition
 > - ModelSim® SE
 >
-> When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.
+> When using the hardware compile flow, Quartus® Prime Pro Edition must be installed and accessible through your PATH.
 >
-> :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.
+> :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Quartus® Prime installation.

 ### Performance